fabyniemeyer/resume/fniemeyer.md

 Proficient in Technology & Office software
 Fluent in English & Portuguese, Limited Spanish proficiency
 ```

-*Award winning, highly motivated bilingual professional with experience in the games industry, program management, events & funds.
-Complimented by a strong background in technology & science with solid people skills, and experience in de-escalation & conflict resolution.
-Seeking a career opportunity to deliver amazing products as a technical program manager.*

 ## Experience
 **Hardware & Game Tester (volunteer)**